 - Disability Insurance

-There is short-term disability and long-term disability you can weigh the dollar amount of the payments and the amount of time you must be disabled before the payments begin for each plan.
+There is short-term disability and long-term disability you can weigh the dollar amount of the payments and the amount of time you must be physically challenged before the payments begin for each plan.

 - Life Insurance

 Quite often this will be equal to your annual salary, there is usually an option to purchase more coverage through the plan.